tfpf/pysorteddict/docs/performance.md

 be different under the hood because of rebalancing operations.
 But that can be assumed to simulate the real-world effects of insertions and deletions, so this is a sound strategy.

-The numbers reported in the table above and the two graphs below are obtained by dividing the average running time by 50 (the number of insertions and deletions) in order to indicate the time taken per insertion and deletion.
+To reiterate, the numbers reported in the table above and the graph below are for 50 insertions and deletions.

 ```{image} _static/images/perf-setitem-light.png
 :align: center